business

 A unique nine-digit business identifier assigned by Dun & Bradstreet.
 Required for enrolling in the Apple Developer Program as an organization.

-The D-U-N-S (Data Universal Numbering System) Number is a proprietary identifier created by Dun & Bradstreet in 1963.
-It assigns a unique nine-digit code to every registered business entity worldwide.
+The D-U-N-S (Data Universal Numbering System) number is a proprietary identifier created by Dun & Bradstreet in 1963.
+It assigns a unique nine-digit code to every registered business worldwide.

 Why App Developers Need It

 Apple requires a D-U-N-S number to enroll in the Apple Developer Program as an organization.
-Without one, you can only enroll as an individual developer, which means your personal name appears on the App Store instead of your company name.
+Without one, you can only enroll as an individual, which means your personal name appears on the App Store instead of your company name.

 For ASO, this matters because your developer name is visible to users and is indexed by the App Store search algorithm.
 A professional company name builds brand trust and can include relevant keywords.